pocc/tshark.dev/content/packetcraft/tshark_colorized.md

 | Linux    | [gnome-terminal](http://manpages.ubuntu.com/manpages/cosmic/man1/gnome-terminal.1.html), Any terminal using `libvte`  |
 | BSD      | [gnome-terminal](http://manpages.ubuntu.com/manpages/cosmic/man1/gnome-terminal.1.html),  Any terminal using `libvte` |

 [1]: Note that you can call Powershell from Mobaxterm or WSL, but given that Powershell does not support truecolor, you are limited to using bash pseudo-terminals on Windows to get truecolor.

 ## Windows Considerations

-_As with most things terminal, using on Windows is harder_
+_As with most things terminal, Windows complicates things_

 ### The problem

-<i>NOTE: I filed a [bug for tshark on
-Windows](https://bugs.wireshark.org/bugzilla/show_bug.cgi?id=15659), and a fix may be available in the latest dev version of Wireshark.</i>

 - The Windows version of tshark will print 16 colors, instead of 24bit "truecolor".